Bruce Abbott: Career

 In 1980, Abbott relocated from Portland to Hollywood ("in the middle of the actors' strike, and I didn't know anyone," he recalled).
 Shortly afterwards, he was cast as the villain in the movie Tag: The Assassination Game.
 He met his future wife Linda Hamilton on the set.

 In 1985, he starred as medical student Dan Cain in Stuart Gordon's sci-fi horror film Re-Animator (1985), a role he reprised in the sequel Bride of Re-Animator (1990).
 He later starred in Summer Heat (1987), a period drama, with Lori Singer and Kathy Bates.
 He also starred in the horror film Bad Dreams (1988) directed by Andrew Fleming, and the comedy Casual Sex?
 (1989).
 Abbott had a lead role in the futuristic television film Out of Time (1988), with Bill Maher.
 In 1991, he appeared as Harry Pierpont in the television film Dillinger, with Sherilyn Fenn and Patricia Arquette.
 From 1992 to 1993, he starred as Judge Nicholas Marshall in the series Dark Justice.

 Throughout his career, Abbott has been a guest star on many TV series, including Murder, She Wrote; Family Law; Diagnosis: Murder; and more.
 He had a supporting role in the short-lived series The Net, based on the film of the same title starring Sandra Bullock.
 He appeared in the horror sequel The Prophecy II (1996), with Christopher Walken and Brittany Murphy.

 Abbott is semi-retired from acting.
 He is an architect and artist and works in the custom-design industry.

 Personal life

 Abbott married Linda Hamilton in 1982; the union produced one child, Dalton Abbott (born October 4, 1989) (who can be seen in Terminator 2: Judgment Day as Infant John Connor).
-They divorced around 1989 amidst suspicions of an affair with actress Kathleen Quinlan while filming made-for-TV movie,Trapped (1989).
+They divorced soon after, in 1989.
 Abbott and Quinlan married April 12, 1994 and have one son, Tyler Quinlan (born October 17, 1990); they divorced amicably in 2022.